privateprep/coding-space-website/src/pages/experience-levels/high-school-code.md

   sellingPoints:
     - Open-Ended Projects
     - Pair Programming
-  mdContent: >-
-    Students will work in several languages depending on their experience.
+  mdContent: Students will work in several languages depending on their
+    experience.
 Beginners will learn JavaScript, the language of the web, through creating projects in WoofJS, our JavaScript learning platform.
     Intermediate coders will take a deeper dive into JavaScript or work in Python.

-    J﻿oin the waitlist by registering below.
-We will open the class with 3 or more students.
-Classes run weekly until 6/8 with the following days off: 3/23, 3/30, 5/25.

-    P﻿rice: $90 per 1.5 hour session
 ---